Stanford-EAO/BRIDGES_for_CA/docs/projectstructure.md

     ├───DataPreprocessing               # Contains the data preprocessing pipeline (Snakemake workflow) │   │   Snakefile                   # Run this file to run the data preprocessing pipeline.
 For details see "Running BRIDGES".
     │   │
     │   ├───rules                       # Contains the Snakemake rules that make up the data preprocessing pipeline.
-Rule files are imported into the Snakefile (`BRIDGES_for_CA/DataPreprocessing/Snakefile`).
+Rule files (.smk) are imported into the main Snakefile (`BRIDGES_for_CA/DataPreprocessing/Snakefile`).
     │   └───scripts                     # Contains the scripts that are used by the Snakemake rules.
     │
     ├───docs                            # Contains the documentation of BRIDGES.